szeyick/webApplicationArchitectures/MessagingArchitecturesEsbAndPolicies/README.md

 ### Message Routing

-A message router can be used when we wish to pass messages to different filters depending on a condition.
-Rather than publishing directly to the message queue, the router consumes the message and forwards it onto the correct channel depending on a set of conditions.
+A message router acts as a filter that redirects messages from an incoming channel to multiple output channels.
+The filter is constructed by a set conditions to determine which channel the messages get routed to.

 ## WS-Reliable Messaging